Photomorphogenic and thermomorphogenic responses influencing growth and flowering in Chrysanthemum morifolium cv. Zembla

 References

-Carvalho S M P, Abi-Tarabay H. and Heuvelink E. 2005.
-Temperature affects Chrysanthemum flower characteristics differently during three phases of the cultivation period.
-The Journal of Horticultural Science and Biotechnology 80(2): 209-16.
+Carvalho S M P, Abi-Tarabay H and Heuvelink E. 2005.
+Temperature affects chrysanthemum flower characteristics differently during three phases of the cultivation period.
+The Journal of Horticultural Science and Biotechnology 80(2): 209–16.

 Cathey H M. 1954.
 Chrysanthemum temperature study.
 A. Thermal induction of stock plans of Chrysanthemum morifolium.
-Proceedings of the American Society for Horticultural Science 64: 483-91.
+(In) Proceedings of the American Society for Horticultural Science 64: 483–91.

 Datta S K and Janakiram T. 2015.
 Breeding and genetic diversity in Chrysanthemum morifolium in India: A review.
-Indian Journal of Agricultural Sciences 85(11): 1379-95.
+The Indian Journal of Agricultural Sciences 85(11): 1379–95.

 De Jong J and Smeets L. 1982.
 Effect of day and night temperatures during long photoperiods on the vegetative growth and flowering of Chrysanthemum morifolium Ramat.
-Scientia Horticulturae 17(3): 271-5.
+Scientia Horticulturae 17(3): 271–75.

 Franklin K A. 2009.
 Light and temperature signal crosstalk in plant development.
-Current Opinion in Plant Biology 12: 63-8.
+Current Opinion in Plant Biology 12: 63–68.

 Hao X and Papadopoulos A P. 1999.
 Effects of supplemental lighting and cover materials on growth, photosynthesis, biomass partitioning, early yield and quality of greenhouse cucumber.
 Scientia Horticulturae 80(1–2): 1–18.

 Higuchi Y, Sumitomo K, Oda A, Shimizu H and Hisamatsu T. 2012.
 Day light quality affects the night-break response in the short-day plant chrysanthemum, suggesting differential phytochrome-mediated regulation of flowering.
-Journal of plant physiology 169(18): 1789-96.
+Journal of Plant Physiology 169(18): 1789–96.

 Langton F A and Horridge J S. 2006.
 The effects of averaging sub-and supra-optimal temperatures on the flowering of Chrysanthemum morifolium.
 The Journal of Horticultural Science and Biotechnology 81(3): 335–40.